 Does the Open Telekom Cloud fulfill EU data protection regulations?

 Deutsche Telekom and T-Systems have already made their public cloud offerings compliant with the strict data protection regulations: They have been certified according to the Trusted Cloud Data Protection Profile (TCDP) 1.0.
-This means the Open Telekom Cloud – currently one of only a few cloud services on the market to do so – provides companies with the necessary technical requirements to fulfill the European General Data Protection Regulation (GDPR).
+The certificate attests that the Open Telekom Cloud is currently one of the few cloud offerings on the market to have a legally compliant data protection certification for defined cloud services.

 Learn more about all implications of GDPR for companies here.